 - The proposed use of funds.
 The review panel may elect to disallow certain proposed expenditures.

 Obligations of Recipients of LSS Grants

-The Office for Research and Creative Activities and the Latinx Studies Seed Grant program must be credited in any work product resulting from this funding.
+The Office of the Vice Chancellor for Research and Creative Activities and the Latinx Studies Seed Grant program must be credited in any work product resulting from this funding.

 For questions regarding the program, please email email@example.com